icraf-indonesia/drained_peat_canal_block/README.md

 4. Daily precipitation data for a year of selected period of time

 ## Reference

-Urzainki, I., Laurén, A., Palviainen, M., Haahti, K., Budiman, A., Basuki, I., Netzer, M. and Hökkä, H., 2020.
+Urzainki, I., LaurC)n, A., Palviainen, M., Haahti, K., Budiman, A., Basuki, I., Netzer, M. and HC6kkC\$, H., 2020.
 Canal blocking optimization in restoration of drained peatlands.
 Biogeosciences, 17(19), pp.4769-4784.